josiahjohnston/eia_scrape/README.txt

 pip_requirements.txt is a working list of requirements.
 It needs to get moved to a setup.py file.

-Most of the code is currently in scrape.py which may later get renamed to eia860.py.
-The organization of this package will be fluid while its functionality gets sorted out.
+Most of the code is currently in scrape.py which may later get re-organized as a package.
 Functions for downloading files in an archive-safe manner and unzipping files are in utils.py.
 These should get migrated into a package that lives in a subdirectory.

-I initially pulled other_dat/*.txt files from pdfs manually, but later found them in some excel files (I don't remember which ones).
+The codes located in other_dat/* were manually extracted from the latest "Layout" Excel workbook from the EIA860 form.
 Their extraction and save should get automated, and they should live in the directory with other auto-extracted files - either downloads or a new directory for intermediate outputs.

 GOALS

+To provide useful generation project data for power system modeling.

 Download and archive data in a way that can detect future changes to the upstream repository (i.e. if the federal datasets are tampered with).
 We will